maximtrp/mchmm/README.rst

   >>> a = mc.MarkovChain().from_data('AABCABCBAAAACBCBACBABCABCBACBACBABABCBACBBCBBCBCBCBACBABABCBCBAAACABABCBBCBCBCBCBCBAABCBBCBCBCCCBABCBCBBABCBABCABCCABABCBABC')

-Get an observed transition frequency matrix.
+Get the observed transition frequency matrix.

 .. code:: python